Brochis condiscipulus

-Brochis condiscipulus is a species of catfish found in the Oyapock River of French Guiana and Brazil.
+Brochis condiscipulus, the schoolmate cory, is a tropical freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This catfish is found in the Oyapock River of French Guiana and Brazil.
 It is found in the whole river, much of which is blackwater and covered by rainforest.

 B. condiscipulus grows to a length of 5.1 cm.